itead/Segnix/README.md

 Then run iteadcompile in the terminal

-    iteadcomile LED led.ino
+    $ iteadcomile LED led.ino

-You can run the LED program after compilation.
+You can run the LED program after compilation:

+    $ sudo ./LED

 For more details, please find in project wiki.
 With more and more hardware that it supports, wiki will also be updated accordingly.